-One way in which the growing participation of young people will manifest itself, believes Noha El Mikawy, is that 'a rising trend of social entrepreneurship is also going to result in some successful start-ups ...
+One way in which the growing participation of young people will manifest itself, believes Noha El-Mikawy, is that 'a rising trend of social entrepreneurship is also going to result in some successful start-ups ...
 It is already obvious that young and rich men and women are keen on giving and doing so in strategic ways.'

 Collaboration has become something of a buzzword over the past few years and is seen as a necessary way forward by both observers in the sector and respondents to this research, most of whom saw progress being made in this regard, both cross-sector (generally public-private partnerships) and within the sector.
-The strongest assertion of this view comes from Sonia Ben Jafaar, who believes that 'the community is more open to collaboration than it was ten years ago'.
-She gives the example of the Global Muslim Philanthropy Fund for Children, a multi-stakeholder partnership founded originally by UNICEF and the Alghurair Foundation, 'a Sharia-compliant fund that utilizes sadagah and zakat towards funding humanitarian goals and SDGs in 57 countries.'
-She also cites 'a consortium for online learning in the UAE.
+The strongest assertion of this view comes from Sonia Ben Jaafar, who believes that 'the community is more open to collaboration than it was ten years ago'.
+As an example of multistakeholder collaboration, she highlights the Global Muslim Philanthropy Fund for Children (GMPFC), which is a joint initiative established by UNICEF and the Islamic Development Bank Group (IsDB) to caters to all forms of Islamic philanthropy, including Zakat and Sadaqah.